22 Day Small Guided Snorkeling Group, Exploring the Coral Triangle From Three Stunning Resorts

 The island reefs start very shallow near shore, then drop off into steep walls that plunge down into great ocean depths.
 These depths create ocean currents that bring cooler waters and nutrients, which is one reason why the reefs are so full of life and healthy.

 Snorkeling along the shallow reef tops allows you to see colorful corals and abundant fish life in warm tropical waters.
 There will be five full days of snorkeling, from the excellent house reef, and from two all snorkeling boat trips per day to different unique reef areas.

 When it comes to an exclusive island experience Siladen Resort is hard to beat.
 Your private, well appointed accommodations are meters from a white sand beach with beautiful garden views.
 The resort has a pool, lounge, and spa to pamper yourself with a massage or scrub.

 The rooms are air-conditioned.
 And the restaurant serves an excellent and delicious mix of international and local dishes.
 They are usually able to accommodate guests with special dietary requirements.

 About Halmahera and Kusu Island Resort

-You will spend six or seven nights at Kusu Island Resort, which is ideally located within the Coral Triangle, in the waters off South Halmahera, between North Sulawesi and Raja Ampat.
+You will spend seven nights at Kusu Island Resort, which is ideally located within the Coral Triangle, in the waters off South Halmahera, between North Sulawesi and Raja Ampat.
 The islands of Halmahera are so remote that they are still very pristine with shallow hard and soft coral reefs, and a great variety of fish life.